awesomemotive/easy-digital-downloads/readme.txt

 * New: Added option to view purchase receipts in the browser
 * New: Dramatically improved tax options

+* Fixed: A critical bug that made it possible to find download files via Google
 * Fixed: Prices lose decimal points when saving if thousands / decimal separators are left blank
 * Fixed: Payment History layout bug when viewing from small (mobile) screens
 * Fixed: Updating payment record removes buyer's email address